-The law for workplace pensions has changed and since 1st April 2012 this has been rolling out gradually to existing employers before the 30th September 2017 by virtue of a ‘Staging Date’, the date in which an employer must start their legal duties to comply with the new workplace pension rules.
-The last possible staging date to be issued to this group of employers is 1st February 2018.
-After the 1st October 2017, new employers will have an immediate duty from their first employee’s start date to comply, known as the ‘Duty Date’.
+The law for workplace pensions has changed and since 1st April 2012 had been rolled out gradually to existing employers before the 30th September 2017.
+Since the 1st October 2017, new employers have an immediate duty from their first employee’s start date to comply, known as the ‘Duty Date’.

 This means that any employer with one or more staff has duties to comply with that starts on their given staging date or duty date.
 Including automatically enrolling those who are ‘eligible’ into a workplace pension scheme and contributing towards it.